TOCW1 Walk 26 : Shelford to Cambridge

 The Orchard Tea Rooms date from 1897, although the orchard’s apple trees were planted eleven years earlier.
 Soon after opening the tearooms became a favourite up-river café of college students.
 In the tearoom’s early years the owners took in lodgers to supplement their income, one being Rupert Brooke.
 Today college students punt up to the Orchard for tea – or a champagne breakfast after May Balls.
 During Cambridge’s Fringe Festival summer evening performances of Shakespeare are held at the Orchard.

 Take the train nearest to 9am from Liverpool Street Station to Shelford.
 Journey time 1 hour 15 minutes.
-Alternatively, you can take a fast train from King’s Cross to Cambridge and change there for Shelford.
+Alternatively, you can take a fast train from King’s Cross to Cambridge and change there for Shelford (one station back down the line to Liverpool Street).
+In addition to your day return to Cambridge you will need to purchase a single ticket from Cambridge to Shelford if travelling up from Kings Cross.

 Trains back from Cambridge run twice an hour to Liverpool Street and up to four times an hour to King’s Cross.
 Journey time 50-80 minutes.
-Buy a day return to Cambridge.
 If you travel out from Liverpool Street and intend to return on a fast train to King’s Cross, ask for a (more expensive) ticket which will allow this.

 You may well be in need of a cuppa after finishing the tour of the colleges.
 You are spoilt for choice for venues in the City Centre.
 There are also kiosks on Cambridge Station which serve coffee and tea.